 Agriculture: Kosovo is a country endowed with good quality agriculture land and has been largely food self-sufficient in the past.
 The agriculture sector currently contributes about 12 percent to the country’s GDP and accounts for approximately 35 percent of total employment in Kosovo.
 The country has competitive potential in the production of fruits and vegetables and in the livestock sub-sector, with domestic demand for horticulture and livestock products expected to grow as purchasing power increases in the country.
 This sector faces many challenges—including outdated technology and management practices, unfavorable farm structures, weak rural infrastructure, suboptimal use of inputs, and limited access to credit and investment capital.
 Agriculture is a priority sector for development and the Government of Kosovo has developed an Agriculture and Rural Development Plan (ARDP) to address this sector.
 As part of these efforts, The World Bank Group is implementing the Agriculture and Rural Development Project, aimed at helping the Government of Kosovo promote competitiveness and growth in the livestock and horticulture subsectors over the next decade.

 Education: Although the net primary enrollment rate in Kosovo reaches 96 percent, the country’s higher education enrollment lags behind other countries in the region.
 The education infrastructure in the country is insufficient, with more than half of the schools operating on double shifts, and about five percent on triple shifts.
 The education system remains poorly regulated, resulting in low quality of services and weak linkages with labor demand.
 As a result, the Government is placing high priority on strengthening the education system and has prepared a multi-year strategy for developing both general and higher education in Kosovo.
-The Government in Kosovo is working with The World Bank Group to implement the Institutional Development for Education Project, which helps to (i) develop the organization and financing of the education system in Kosovo; (ii) build institutions and management capacities to promote quality improvements in primary and secondary education; (iii) create conditions to introduce efficient and appropriate designs and reduce multiple shifts in Kosovo’s schools; and (iv) strengthen the management capacity at the system and institutional levels for higher education.
+The Government in Kosovo worked with the World Bank to implement the Institutional Development for Education Project, which helped to (i) develop the organization and financing of the education system in Kosovo; (ii) build institutions and management capacities to promote quality improvements in primary and secondary education; (iii) create conditions to introduce efficient and appropriate designs and reduce multiple shifts in Kosovo’s schools; and (iv) strengthen the management capacity at the system and institutional levels for higher education.
+It is now working on the implementation of a new World Bank supported project, the Education System Improvement Project which aims to strengthen selected systems that contribute to quality, accountability, and efficiency improvements in education in the Republic of Kosovo.